rgwood/ReiTunes/README.md

 Those aren't really met by any existing music services.
 I don't know if any given streaming service will be around next year, let alone 40 years from now. iTunes Match is OK as a service but the Windows client is not.

-So, like any sane person would do, I wrote my own app+service.
+So I decided to write my own app+service.
+How hard could it be?
+Well, 257 commits later... 😬

 ## What?